duleorlovic/blog/_posts/2018-02-12-mikrotik-routers-winbox.md

 ![https redirect non hsts site]({{ site.base_url }}/assets/posts/https%20redirect%20for%20non%20hsts%20site.png)
 ![https redirect hsts site]({{ site.base_url }}/assets/posts/https%20redirect%20for%20hsts%20site.png)

+Also modern Android OS will automatically open login page when it is connected to wifi (probably it checks if redirection occurs to some well known site) and if you do not connect, it will disconnect from wifi network.

 Lets encrypt can be used to generate certs. https://www.ollegustafsson.com/en/letsencrypt-routeros/